AltruistSim/documentation/README.md

 * The repository 'executable' contains an executable file for running the simulation program, and several example parameter files

 * The repository 'source_code' contains the complete source code that allows recompilation of the program

+* The repository 'source_code/releases' contains the current and previous releases, including source code, documentation, and executable program